zola-dev/destination-certification-INC/README.md

     - I've employed **GSP (GreenSock Animation Platform)** for animations.

 3. **Service Organization**
-   - Services are thoughtfully divided for ease of testing

    - We've structured them to facilitate the implementation of new features and reusability
    - Notably, some services that aren't immediately required are **lazy-loaded** on demand